Monday - Friday - 11:00 - 20:00, Saturday - 11:00 - 16:00

 Change Language

-Shoulder is a shallow ball and socket joint, it provides good flexibility but vulnerable to instability.
+Shoulder is a shallow ball and socket joint, it provides good mobility but becomes vulnerable to instability.

 Shoulder Pain Common Causes